Tofutush/Forty-Donuts/mspa.md

 Yes, the kind of chalk used to draw stuff on the blackboard.

 Speaking of blackboards, she hasn't seen them in a long time either.
-Not since Amesia...
+Not since Amisia...
 Hey, check out that cool cloud!
 Ooh it's in the shape of...
 [/size]

 # page 5 -- Give her a name while she's distracted.